cefsharp/CefSharp/.github/ISSUE_TEMPLATE/bug_report.md

 We ask that you put in a reasonable amount of effort in searching through the resources listed above.
 The developers have full time jobs, they have lives, families, the time they have available to contribute this project is a precious resource, make sure you use it wisely!
 Remember the more time we spend answering the same questions over and over again, less time goes into writing code, adding new features, actually fixing bugs!

 Still have a question to ask or unsure where to go next?
-Start with the Gitter Chat room : https://github.com/cefsharp/CefSharp/discussions
+Start with : https://github.com/cefsharp/CefSharp/discussions

 Before posting a bug report please take the time to read https://codeblog.jonskeet.uk/2012/11/24/stack-overflow-question-checklist/